reikawa13/reikawa13/README.md

   <li> Part-time: Honing my Web-dev skills by taking Meta's professional backend certificate </li>
 </ol>

-**Publication**
+**Publication:** <br/>
 Reishiro Kawakami and Sukrit Venkatagiri.
 2024.
 The Impact of Generative AI on Artists.
 In Proceedings of the 16th Conference on Creativity & Cognition (C&C '24).
-Association for Computing Machinery, New York, NY, USA, 79–82. https://doi.org/10.1145/3635636.3664263
+Association for Computing Machinery, New York, NY, USA, 79–82. https://doi.org/10.1145/3635636.3664263 <br/>

 <!--